-The island country of Madagascar, located off the west coast of Africa, is a natural home of the lemurs.
+The island country of Madagascar, located off the west coast of Africa, is the natural home of lemurs.
 Being the second-largest island country, Madagascar is the only wild habitat for lemurs.

-Lemur thrives in various habitats depending upon the species.
+Lemurs thrive in various habitats, depending on the species.
 These include dry deciduous forests, spiny forests, rainforests, mountains, and wetlands.

-There are animals such as the Sunda flying lemur living in Southeast Asia.
-But, even though they have lemur in their name, they are not actual lemurs and do not belong to this primate family.
-True lemurs are only found in Madagascar and its the neighboring islands.
+There are animals, such as the Sunda flying lemur, that live in Southeast Asia.
+But, even though they have lemurs in their names, they are not actual lemurs and do not belong to this primate family.
+True lemurs are only found in Madagascar and its neighbouring islands.

 The total species of lemurs

-With over 111 known species and having the potential to be discovered more in the future, lemurs are the most diverse.
-The most common out of all is the ring-tailed lemur which are easily recognizable by the black rings on their white and fluffy tails.
+With over 111 known species and the potential to discover more in the future, lemurs are the most diverse.
+The most common of all is the ring-tailed lemur, which is easily recognisable by the black rings on its white and fluffy tails.

-The smallest out of all the lemur species is Madame Berthe’s mouse lemur.
+The smallest of all the lemur species is Madame Berthe’s mouse lemur.
 They are also the smallest primate species in the world.
-These lemurs grow up to 4 inches or 11 cm long.
-Their tails add up to another 6 inches or 14 cm in length.
+These lemurs grow up to 4 inches, or 11 cm, long.
+Their tails add up to another 6 inches, or 14 cm, in length.

-On the other hand, the largest lemur is the Indri, which grows anywhere between 24 to 35 inches or 61 to 90 centimeters.
-All lemur species have tails, but interestingly Indri does not have one.
+On the other hand, the largest lemur is the Indri, which grows anywhere between 24 and 35 inches, or 61 and 90 centimetres.
+All lemur species have tails, but interestingly, Indri does not have one.

 Thousands of years ago, there were lemurs the size of gorillas that roamed the lands of Madagascar before they went extinct.
-Known as the giant sloth lemurs, they looked like the present-day sloths although lemurs are a separate group of animals.
-One of the giant lemur species was Megaladapis edwardsi that went extinct approximately 500 years ago.
+Known as the giant sloth lemurs, they looked like present-day sloths, although lemurs are a separate group of animals.
+One of the giant lemur species, Megaladapis Edwardsi, went extinct approximately 500 years ago.
 According to research, this lemur weighed a staggering 200 pounds and was the size of a small adult human.

 What do lemurs hunt and eat?

 Lemurs are sometimes picky about what they eat.
 Although most of their diet comes from different tree species, it also depends on the lemur species.
 Generally, many lemurs are herbivores and feed on flowers, fruits, sap, and tree bark.
-The greater bamboo lemurs specialize in eating bamboos and often get their food from a single species of woody bamboo in Madagascar.
+The greater bamboo lemurs specialise in eating bamboo and often get their food from a single species of woody bamboo in Madagascar.

-In contrast, few of the lemurs are omnivores that eat insects and small vertebrates.
-For instance, the ring-tailed lemur will eat anything available to them including chameleons, spiders, and even small birds.
+In contrast, a few of the lemurs are omnivores that eat insects and small vertebrates.
+For instance, the ring-tailed lemur will eat anything available to them, including chameleons, spiders, and even small birds.

-These ruffled lemurs are seed dispersers which is a process that involves carrying seeds in their stomach after eating fruit.
-They deposit the seeds into a new region or area through their feces.
-Moreover, there are many endemic plants and tree species that solely depend on lemurs.
+These ruffled lemurs are seed dispersers, which is a process that involves carrying seeds in their stomachs after eating fruit.
+They deposit the seeds in a new region or area through their faeces.
+Moreover, there are many endemic plant and tree species that solely depend on lemurs.